Developer: Team Ninja

 Also Available On

-The Bad: New additions to the fight system hamper it down, no new characters, boring stages, story is confusing for new comers, too many things that distract you from the actual fighting
+The Bad: New additions to the fighting system hamper it down, no new characters, boring stages, story is confusing for newcomers, too many things that distract you from the actual fighting

 The story mode also has bonus missions, but after half way through start becoming impossibly difficult.
 Dead or Alive isn’t really a combo type of game, but pulling off 7 and 10 hit combos can be a serious chore.
 Online modes are fun as always, but most players will get discouraged at the good long time fighters.
 This just proves that you must master the triangle system because once you get locked into a combo you’re stuck.
 Health bars deplete quickly in this game so fights can last only a minute or two.

 Overall, DoA 5 doesn’t bring much to the table to call this a true sequel, graphical upgrades, a new story, and just a couple of new additions to the fighting system, but they hamper it down.
 There are also no new characters just a few cameos from Virtua Fighter.
 Plus, the stages are actually pretty boring.
 Construction site, a street, a Japanese house.
 Yawn.
 DoA 5 is solid and fun but wait for a price drop.